 All Review members are required to write a student comment of publishable quality by a date specified by the Editorial Board typically occurring in late winter of the second year.
 There are no exceptions to this policy.
 The student is advised to finish his writing as soon as possible.
 The procedure the student should follow is discussed in the Bylaws.

-Please direct all membership inquiries to Hayden Bashinski, Student Materials Editor, at firstname.lastname@example.org or email@example.com.
+Please direct all membership inquiries to Laney Gifford, Student Materials Editor, at email@example.com or firstname.lastname@example.org.